 - Q: Do I need to clear the CMOS before I use a new motherboard to assemble my new computer system? - A: Yes, we highly recommend that you clear the CMOS before installing a new motherboard.
 Please move the CMOS jumper from its default 1-2 position to 2-3 for a few seconds, and then back.
-When you boot up your system for the first time, follow the instructions in the user's manual to load the optimized defaults. - Q: If my systems hang when I update the BIOS or set the wrong CPU parameters, what should I do? - A: Whenever you update the BIOS or if the system hangs due to wrong CPU parameters setting, always clear CMOS jumper before booting up again. - Q: Why the system fails to boot up again right after a mechanical power-off? - A: Please keep a 30-second interval between each mechanical power On/Off. - Q: Why the system failed to boot up and nothing was displayed on the screen after I did some over-clocking or non-standard settings inside the BIOS?
+When you boot up your system for the first time, follow the instructions in the user's manual to load the optimized defaults. - Q: If my system hangs when I update the BIOS or set the wrong CPU parameters, what should I do? - A: Whenever you update the BIOS or if the system hangs due to wrong CPU parameters setting, always clear CMOS jumper before booting up again.

+Q: Why does the system fail to boot up again right after a mechanical power-off?

+- A: Please keep a 30-second interval between each mechanical power On/Off. - Q: Why does the system fail to boot up and nothing displays on the screen after I did some overclocking or non-standard settings inside the BIOS?
 Is the motherboard dead?
 Do I need to return it to where I bought from or go through an RMA process? - A: It should not cause hardware or permanent damage to motherboard when BIOS settings were changed from default to over-clocking or non-standard status.

-We suggest the following three troubleshooting methods to discharge CMOS data, recover the hardware default status, and then make the motherboard working again.
-No need to bother returning the motherboard to where you bought from or go through an RMA process.
+We suggest the following three troubleshooting methods to discharge CMOS data, recover the hardware default status, and then making the motherboard work again.
+There is no need to bother returning the motherboard to where you bought it from or go through an RMA process.

 Step 1.
 Switch off the power supply unit and then switch it on again after one minute.
-If there is no power switch on the power supply unit, disconnect its power cord for one minute and then connect it back.
+If there is no power switch on the power supply unit, disconnect its power cord for one minute and then reconnect.

-Press and hold the <Insert> key on the keyboard, press the power-on button to boot up system.
-If it works, loose the <Insert> key and hit key to enter the BIOS setup page to do the correct settings.
+Press and hold the <Insert> key on the keyboard, and press the power-on button to boot up system.
+If it works, release the <Insert> key and hit key to enter the BIOS setup page to apply the correct settings.

-If the situation remains the same, repeat the procedures in Step 1 for three times, or try Step 2
+If the situation remains the same, repeat the procedures in Step 1 for three times, or try Step 2.